alvar21/clubs_2232/README.md

 * xii.
 If an owner quits a club, he may not be a member of the club, but he will still own the club.

 ##Weaknesses
-1. Default users (users with username firstname_lastname) are not able to change their usernames.
+1. Default users (users with username firstname_lastname, inserted via data.sql) are not able to change their usernames.
 2. Owners are not able to transfer their ownership.
+3. Searches with no results don't render a "no results" message to keep user informed.

 ###Notes:
 * i.
 On creation of a club, the current user will be the owner of the club.